ElkanHub/ClaryVyb_ChromeExtension/SPEC.md

 ### 2.1.
 Draggable & Resizable Widget

 The widget is the central UI component of the extension.
 It can be moved freely around the screen and resized to fit the user's needs.
 Its position and size are saved locally, so it remembers its state across sessions.

+*   **Screen Boundary Constraints:** The widget is always constrained to the visible screen area.
+It cannot be dragged or resized off-screen.

 #### 2.1.1.
 Collapsed State (Floating Circle)